MicrosoftLearning/mslearn-databricks/Instructions/Exercises/UC-02-Upgrade-tables-to-unity-catalog.md

 # Upgrade Tables to Unity Catalog

 Unity Catalog provides a centralized governance solution for data assets in Azure Databricks.
-When migrating from traditional Hive metastore tables to Unity Catalog, you need to upgrade existing tables to take advantage of Unity Catalog's enhanced security, governance, and management features.
+Unity Catalog delivers fine-grained access controls, automated data lineage tracking, and cross-workspace data sharing capabilities that build on the basic table management that the Hive metastore provides.

-In this exercise, you'll learn how to upgrade existing tables from the Hive metastore to Unity Catalog, understand the migration process, and explore the benefits of Unity Catalog governance.
+In this exercise, you'll learn how to upgrade existing tables from the Hive metastore to Unity Catalog.
+You'll use SQL commands and the Azure Databricks user interface to analyze existing data structures, apply migration techniques, evaluate transformation options, and upgrade metadata without moving data.

 This exercise should take approximately **30** minutes to complete.

 > **Note**: The Azure Databricks user interface is subject to continual improvement.
 The user interface may have changed since the instructions in this exercise were written.

+## Before you start

+You'll need account administrator capabilities and cloud storage resources to support the metastore.
+You must also have metastore admin capability to create and manage catalogs.

 ## Provision an Azure Databricks workspace